UEFA to move Champions League final from St Petersburg

-UEFA will strip St Petersburg of the right to host May's Champions League final, Stats Perform understands after the governing body released a statement condemning Russia's attack on Ukraine.

-Russia's military assault on neighboring Ukraine unfolded after President Vladimir Putin recognized the independence of two pro-Russia breakaway regions in the east of the country, leading Ukrainian President Volodymyr Zelenskyy to sever diplomatic ties and declare martial law.
+Russia's military assault on neighbouring Ukraine unfolded after President Vladimir Putin recognised the independence of two pro-Russia breakaway regions in the east of the country, leading Ukrainian President Volodymyr Zelenskyy to sever diplomatic ties and declare martial law.

 With Russia's actions attracting international condemnation, UEFA has been forced to backtrack on claims earlier this week that there were "no plans" to move the final.